mangoman2233/stacks-queues-template/README.md

 # Technical HW: Stacks & Queues
 Please complete the following 4 functions.
-You can test by running the 'pytest' command:
+You can test by running the `pytest` or `python3` commands:

-To run just the main code for one problem:
+* To run just the main code for one problem: `python3 reverse.py`

-`python3 reverse.py`

-To run the tests for one problem:
+* To run the tests for one problem: `pytest reverse_test.py`

-`pytest reverse_test.py`

-To run all the tests prior to submission:
+* To run all the tests prior to submission: `pytest`

-`pytest`

 ## Problem 1: reverse